rhymeswithzion/rwz-test/_posts/2017-07-29-ross-from-friends-suzinak.md

 date: '2017-07-28'
 subtitle: >-
-  The music created by Ross From Friends never dissapoints, and neither has his first visuals for track number 5 of the Outsiders EP.
+  The music created by Ross From Friends never dissapoints, and neither has his first visuals for track number 5 of 'the Outsiders' EP.
 This outstanding lo-fi tune with ecletic samples accompanied by stunning visual effects exemplifies contemporary audio-visual work of art.
 ---